FedeDP/Trashd/README.md

 It aims to be used by file managers/DE as a DE agnostic, generic solution to manage trash.

 ## Build
-It only depends on libsystemd (systemd/sd-bus.h).
+It only depends on libsystemd (systemd/sd-bus.h) and libudev (libudev.h).

     $ make
     # make install